connext/documentation/docs/developers/reference/contracts/calls.md

 ```solidity
 function xcallIntoLocal(uint32 _destination, address _to, address _asset, address _delegate, uint256 _amount, uint256 _slippage, bytes _callData) external payable returns (bytes32)
 ```

+Helper function that xcalls as normal but forces the receipt of the local (Connext-flavored) asset at destination.
+This function is used typically to generate nextAssets that can be used to LP into the destination chain stableswap.
+Params and returned data function exactly the same way as `xcall`.

 ### execute